 Partnering with a 3PL will help you reduce logistics costs in the long run.
 Unlike hiring an internal team to manage inventory and shipping, 3PLs store your inventory for you and their team of fulfillment experts are trained to keep overall logistics costs down.
 You don’t have to pay for equipment, certifications, rent, packaging, and other materials you would need to on your own.

 3PLs with multiple fulfillment centers let you split your inventory across locations so you can eliminate shipping to the highest, most expensive shipping zones and keep inventory closer to more customers.
 3PLs also negotiate bulk discounts with major shipping carriers to provide better rates for both domestic and international shipping.
+For example, ShipBob has a global footprint in the USA, Canada, and EU.

 With a tech-enabled 3PL that owns and operates a network of fulfillment centers, you’re given full visibility into the entire order fulfillment process, so you can track orders and manage inventory at any given time.
 You’re also given access to accurate data and analytics, so you know when to set reorder notifications points, forecast order demand, and more.